Biden's new winter COVID plan will reimburse you for at-home tests

 The White House also wants to try to increase the number of people getting booster shots.
 In total, 100 million adults have yet to get a booster shot.

-Only half of U.S. seniors have received booster shots so far, something that the administration has emphasized will help protect them against the new variant.
+So far, only half of U.S. seniors have received a booster shot, something that the administration has emphasized will help protect them against the new variant.
 The shots have been available to seniors since September.

 If you got your COVID-19 vaccine before June, now is the time to get a booster shot.
 All adults are eligible for the booster—just go to https://t.co/k4jKpPT5qo to find a vaccine and booster location near you. pic.twitter.com/wx4e4cshC2— Barack Obama (@BarackObama) December 1, 2021